 Then, if you want to spend more time reading the Bible, you can:

 - Read these practical tips

 - Check out the Discipleship Journal Bible Reading Plan, shown here and mentioned in the comments below.

 Melanie Jongsma is a Christian who reads the Bible and genuinely tries to let it shape the way she lives.
-If integrity is important to you when hiring a writer for your business, ministry, or personal needs, contact Melanie.
+If integrity is important to you when hiring a writer for your business, ministry, political, or personal needs, contact Melanie.